 Mayeux Award for Outstanding Honors Project

 Patricia Gangwer Mayeux, a long-time employee at the University, has created an endowment, the income from which is used to fund prizes to be given annually to that year's best Honors Projects.
-Prize(s) will be awarded at the Senior Reception on May 4, 2018.
+Prize(s) will be awarded at the Senior Reception on April 29, 2022.
 Download the application here.
-After it is completed, it has to be turned into the Honors College Office - 024 Founders Hall.
+The online application is due at Noon on Wednesday, April 20, 2022.

 To be eligible for a prize an Honors student must: